DAI-Lab-HERALD/General-Framework/Framework/Evaluation_metrics/README.md

     return results
 ```
+Here, the [helper functions](#useful-helper-functions) can be used to load the true and predicted data, with the choice depending on the type of metric.

 If the return list from **self.evaluate_prediction_method()** has more than one entry, then defining *partial_calculation* is not enough.
 Instead, one also has to define the following function *combine_results*, which will take in multiple such lists of results, as well as the associated weights, and combine